Best Digital Piano Keyboard – The Secret Every Pianist Should Know About

 The First Evergreen Electric Piano in history

-The one major problem with investing in electric pianos vs acoustic pianos is the fact they’ll soon become outdated and you’ll be forced to invest in a new expensive instrument within just a few years.
+The one major problem with investing in electric pianos vs acoustic pianos is the fact they’ll soon become outdated and you’ll be forced to invest in a new expensive digital instrument within just a few years.

 The big advantage of the Kawai VPC1 is the ability to change the software/sampling libraries anytime if you prefer different piano/keyboards sounds in the future.